MooersLab/writing-progress-2024-25/README.md

 ## Adding an eleventh project

 1. Create the new project sheet by duplicating an old one and edit to customize.
-2. Insert a new project column in sheets `min_day` and `word_day` and edit column name to refer to the new project name.
+2. Insert a new project column in the  `min_day` and `word_day` sheets and edit column name to refer to the new project name.
 3. [Optional.
 Read to the end.]
 Edit formula in Daily Total column (column E) `min_day` and `word_day` to include the new column in the range of columns so that the progress on this projects gets counted.
 Note that this formula will be automated updated if you insert the new column at an interior site amoungst the project columns.

 ## Observations

 1. Limit the tracking to those projects that you are committed to finishing in the next two years.
-The purpose of this tool is sustain your commitment to finishing this projects, not necessarily to document you effort.
+The purpose of this tool is sustain your commitment to finishing this projects, not necessarily to document your effort.
 You can use a writing log for that purpose (see [Writing Log templates](https://github.com/MooersLab#writing-log-for-planning-manuscripts)).
 2. Use integers to name the sheets to save space.
 Map the project number to the project name in the project sheet.
-3. The optimal column width for the projects columns on min_day and word_day sheets is 45 points when using project numbers.
+3. The optimal column width for the projects columns on the `min_day` and `word_da`y sheets is 45 points when using four digit project numbers.
-4. Up to 30 projects can be viewed at once.
-You could always some of the rightmost project columns on  `min_day` and `word_day` sheet to the right of the bar plots to keep the bar plots in view without needing to scroll to the right.
+4. Up to 30 projects can be viewed at once without scrolling horizontally.
+You could always move some of the rightmost project columns on  `min_day` and `word_day` sheet to the right of the bar plots to keep the bar plots in view without needing to scroll to the right.